 It turned out to be Lackey’s night.
 He became only the second visiting pitcher in Coors Field history to go six innings with 10 strikeouts and four or fewer hits.
 He used a cutter and slider to confound the Rockies’ batters.
 The Cubs scored five runs in the second inning thanks to a couple errors by Rockies infielders and an RBI single by Lackey.

 The stretch entertainment included a race between a tooth, a toothbrush, and a tube of toothpaste.
 The tooth won.

 The score stayed 5-0 into the eighth inning.
 Addison Russell walked with one out.
 That brought up Javier Baez.
-After the first pitch, I leaned over to Nolan and said, “he’s going to hit a home run here.”
+After the first pitch, I said, “he’s going to hit a home run here.”
 Four pitches later, he did just that—a sky-high blast that just reached the bleachers in right.
-Nolan was impressed that I’d called it.

 The Rockies scored a single run in the bottom of the inning, thanks to an error by John Jay in left field.
 Bryant hit a line shot to right in the ninth to make the score 8-1.